Body Proportions Sequence

 1. Measure student body parts

-3. Chart them on jumbo class chart (one to one not scaled).
+3. Chart them on a jumbo class table (one to one not scaled).

 4. Discuss what to do with values that don't fit.